-- A. General Degree Requirements: - Approved college work of a minimum of 120 semester hours; thirty out of the last thirty-six must be taken in residence. - Thirty-nine semester hours from 3000/4000 level courses. - An overall grade point average of 2.000 and a grade point average of 2.000 in music courses. - A grade point average of 2.000 in Ouachita courses. - At least forty hours of non-music courses must be included for each degree. - All Bachelor of Music students must have a small ensemble experience and distinguish it from large ensemble f. - g.
-Fine Arts courses are waived for music majors based on satisfactorily completing Introduction to Musicology, History of Western Music 1, 2, & 3. - Minimum Recital Requirements: - (1) Bachelor of Music in Performance
+- A. General Degree Requirements: - a.
+Approved college work of a minimum of 120 semester hours; thirty out of the last thirty-six must be taken in residence. - b.
+Thirty-nine semester hours from 3000/4000 level courses. - c.
+An overall grade point average of 2.000 and a grade point average of 2.000 in music courses. - d.
+A grade point average of 2.000 in Ouachita courses. - e.
+At least forty hours of non-music courses must be included for each degree. - f.
+All Bachelor of Music students must have a small ensemble experience and distinguish it from large ensemble experience. - g.
+Fine Arts courses are waived for music majors based on satisfactorily completing Introduction to Musicology, History of Western Music 1, 2, & 3. - h.
+Minimum Recital Requirements: - (1) Bachelor of Music in Performance

+(a) Sophomore Recital(15 minutes)(b) Junior Recital(25 minutes)(c) Senior Recital(50 minutes)

+(2) Bachelor of Music in Musical Theatre

 (a) Sophomore Recital (15 minutes)

-(b) Junior Recital (25 minutes)

-VV 11 .1 11.11. (/

-(c) Senior Recital (50 minutes)

-Bachelor of Music in Musical Theatre

-- (2) - Sophomore Recital (15 minutes) Senior Recital (50 minutes)